 Outside the West, we don’t even have that.
-With our single world view, we’re the citizens of the world, but the rest of the world doesn’t recognise the concept.
+With our single-world view, we’re the citizens of the world, but the rest of the world doesn’t recognise the concept.
 Globalisation is countries trading and otherwise relating with each other, with citizens aware of what’s happening elsewhere.
-They’ve opened windows to the world, while retaining their doors.
-Openness is for their peoples, not everyone else; a multiracial world doesn’t require multiracial countries.
-Foreigners can visit, perhaps stay for a while, if they have no reason to reject us.
-We have no rights to remain.

 Racially homogenous countries aren’t closed societies.
 They’re simply societies, serving people within them rather than people wanting to enter.
-Their lands are theirs, not anyone else’s: distinct and inviolable.
+Their lands are theirs, not anyone else’s.
+With the comfort countries are and all that countries give them, their lands are distinct and, to the extent they can make them, inviolable.
 Their globalisation rests upon their nations, not ours, bettering their peoples while, for the most part, leaving each other be.

 Fifty countries adopted the United Nations charter in June 1945: the month after World War II finished in Europe and while it remained under way in Asia and the Pacific.
 “The Purposes of the United Nations are,” begins article 1, before the second paragraph says, “To develop friendly relations among nations based on respect for the principle of equal rights and self-determination of peoples…”

 Self-determination of peoples is nationalism.
 The United Nations charter assumed relations between nations: internationalism.
 Nationalism isn’t a matter of superiority, but equality.